bioidiap/bob.db.verafinger/doc/bio.rst

 Images in the ``cropped`` folder are stored in PNG format, with a size of 150x565 pixels (height, width).
+Because of the simplified sensor design and fixed finger positioning, cropping was performed by simply removing 50 pixels from each border of the original raw image.
 Size of the files is around 40 kbytes per sample.

 Here are examples of *bona fide* (``bf``) samples from the ``cropped`` folder inside the database, for subject ``029-M``: